truecoach/changelog/README.md

 ### Receiving webhooks locally

+1. Route external requests to your localhost via an ngrok tunnel.

 ```bash
 cp .ngrok.example.yml .ngrok.yml
 # STOP: Edit your .ngrok.yml file with your ngrok details
 ngrok start -config=.ngrok.yml <<my-ngrok.yml-tunnel-name>>
 ```

+2. [Create a webhook](https://www.pivotaltracker.com/help/articles/activity_webhook/) in PivotalTracker that points to your new ngrok domain.